 - (i) Turnarounds.
-Turnarounds on dead-end highways shall have a radius of 50 fee to accommodate all equipment and vehicles using the road.
+Turnarounds on dead-end highways shall have a radius of 50 feet to accommodate all equipment and vehicles using the road.
 Drainage shall be provided to prevent impounding of water. - (j) Turnoffs.
-Turnoffs with adequate elevation, surface, drainage ditches and culverts will be provided to permit safe passing under summer and winter conditions, and shall be dimensioned and constructed to enable effective and efficient snow removal. - Driveways and Access Roads.
-The first 20 feet of a driveway or access road of (k) any kind (including for agricultural or forestry purposes) entering upon a Town highway shall be developed and constructed by the applicant and approved by the Selectboard or its designee before any use thereof may be started.
-Regrading of the first 20 feet of a driveway or access road of any kind (including for agricultural or forestry purposes) entering upon a Town highway shall be subject to prior written approval by the Selectboard or its designee before such work may be started.
+Turnoffs with adequate elevation, surface, drainage ditches and culverts will be provided to permit safe passing under summer and winter conditions, and shall be dimensioned and constructed to enable effective and efficient snow removal. - (k) Driveways and Access Roads.
+The first 20 feet of a driveway or access road of any kind (including for agricultural or forestry purposes) entering upon a Town highway shall be developed and constructed by the applicant and approved by the Selectboard or its designee before any use thereof may be started.
+Changing the grade of the first 20 feet of a driveway or access road of any kind (including for agricultural or forestry purposes) entering upon a Town highway shall be subject to prior written approval by the Selectboard or its designee before such work may be started.
 Driveways and access roads entering upon a publichighway shall be constructed at a 90 degree angle to such highway.
-Sight distances shall be at least those shown in Table 5.3(k) below in both directions when viewed from a point 15 feet back from edge of the travelled way and at a height of eye of 3.5 feet on the drive to a height of eye of 2.0 feet on the roadway.
-For purposes of the preceding sentence, the "posted speed" for unposted Class 3 highways shall be deemed to be 30 mph.
+Sight distances shall be at least those shown in Table 5.3(k) below in both directions when viewed from a height of eye of 2.0 feet on the roadway to a height of eye of 3.5 feet on the drive and at a point (i) for driveways and access roads entering upon paved portions of Town highways, 15 feet back from edge of the traveled way or (ii) for driveways and access roads entering upon all other portions of Town highways, 10 feet back from edge of the traveled way.
+For purposes of the preceding sentence, the "posted speed" shall be deemed to be (i) 45 mph for unposted Class 2 Town highways and (ii) 25 mph for all other unposted Town highways.
 For the first 20 feet back from edge of Town highway, the driveway or access road shall be 16 feet wide and graded and sloped such that water from the driveway or access road does not enter the Town highway.
 It is recommended that the driveway or access road have a grade dropping six inches in 10 feet before extending either up or down slope.
 Culverts shall be installed if necessary and shall conform to standards for culverts stated in Section 5.3(h) above.
 Vegetation and trees shall be removed as necessary to provide for visibility and safety.